houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 Given `a`, it begins in the start state and transitions into the the "odd length" state once it parses the only character `'a'`.
 Since there are no characters left, the machine lands in a rejecting state and rejects `'a'`.

-On a side note, different configurations of states and transitions yields different regular languages.
+On a side note, different configurations of states and transitions yield different regular languages.
 It's possible that DFAs with seemingly different configurations accept the same set of strings.
 Intuitively, this is how seemingly different regular expressions act as syntactic sugar for the same regular language (like `(aa)*` and `(a{2})*`).

 Importantly, notice how DFAs do not have memory during computation.
 It simply transitions between states on each computational step.
 For example, once it parses a character, the machine "forgets" it.
 Similarly, it does not have any memory of all previously parsed characters or states traversed.
-At any computational step, it only "knows" the current string, the current state and its transitions.
-Hence, DFAs are finate state machines without memory.
+At any computational step, it only "knows" the current character, the current state and its transitions.
+Hence, DFAs are finite state machines without memory.

 So far, we've discussed how regular languages are recognised by and are intrinsically tied to DFAs.
-Since regular expressions act as syntactic for regular languages, we've also illustrated an intrinsic tie between DFAs and regular expressions.
+Since regular expressions act as syntactic sugar for regular languages, we've also illustrated an intrinsic tie between DFAs and regular expressions.
 A key insight from this tie is that if some concept/object is incompatible with a DFA, then it must be incompatible with regular languages and regular expressions.
 Since DFAs are machines without memory, then regular expressions must also be devoid of memory.

 ## 3. Chomsky's Hierarchy